 Step #5) Check Food Periodically

 Your food will cook quickly when placed directly over the glowing red-orange coals, so it’s a good idea to check it periodically to ensure that it doesn’t burn.
-Depending on what type of food you are grilling, you may need to check as frequently as every three to five minutes.
+(Side note, you get more flavor when cooking over indirect heat and then you can sear over direct heat for best results) Depending on what type of food you are grilling, you may need to check as frequently as every three to five minutes.
 Steaks, for instance, only require a few minutes of cooking on each side to achieve a medium-rare temperature.
 Even hot dogs typically only require a few minutes of cooking on a hot grill.
 If you happen to cook your food for too long, it may burn the exterior rather than searing it.